SamChou19815/website/packages/blog/blog/2021-04-15-esbuild-scripts.md

----
-title: 'Achieving 20x Build Speedup: Introducing esbuild-scripts'
+# Achieving 20x Build Speedup: Introducing esbuild-scripts
----

 Since the release of [esbuild](https://esbuild.github.io) that gives a theoretical 100x speedup, I always imagined adopting it to significantly improve the build time of my own websites.
 After some